lukeawyatt/provision-docker-nats/README.md

 - NATS HTTP Monitoring Port: 8222

+## Examples

+Look in the **Examples** folder for Subscribe and Publish example scripts written in NodeJS.
+These can be manipulated for quick testing and will currently connect explicitly to the localhost NATS client port.

 ## Upgrading

 When new versions of the packaged Dockerhub images are released, simply re-run this script to upgrade.
 The new image will be downloaded and utilized during re-build.